ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * The data written and modified in the Fully Persistent BPI Storage is consistent across all replicas.
 * The data reflects the latest changes made to it.
 The BPI Storage system has successfully stored data conflict-free using Generalized Time Stamps with eventual data consistency conditions, and the data can be retrieved without inconsistencies.
-* The Fully Persistent BPI Storage provides full data persistency.
+* The Fully Persistent BPI Storage provides full data persistence.

 #### **[O9]**
 Decentralized BPI Storage MAY be partially persistent.